RMLio/RML-Processor/README.md

 RMLProcessor
 ============

-Streaming processor for RML (R2RML extension)
+Streaming processor for RML (R2RML extension) in Java